psychemedia/storytelling-notes/pottle-of-brains.md

 "A can that," says she.

-"A reckon thou'lt do then 's weel 's anybody," says he; "but what 'll a do 'bout this wise woman?"
+"A reckon thou'lt do then 's weel 's anybody," says he; "but what'll a do 'bout this wise woman?"

-"Oh, wait a bit," says she, "suthin' mowt turn up, an' it 'll no matter ef thou 'rt a fool, s' long 's thou'st got me to look arter thee."
+"Oh, wait a bit," says she, "suthin' mowt turn up, an' it'll no matter ef thou 'rt a fool, s' long 's thou'st got me to look arter thee."

 "That's true," says he, an' off tha went and got married.